Cadiz, Spain

 If you are thinking about moving to Cadiz, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Cadiz can vary greatly depending on the location and type of property.
 For instance, in the city center, you might expect to pay a higher price compared to the outskirts.
 On average, you could expect to pay around €2,000 to €3,000 per square meter for an apartment in the city center.
 However, prices can drop to around €1,500 per square meter in less central areas.
 For rental properties, a one-bedroom apartment in the city center might cost around €500 to €700 per month, while a similar property outside the city center could cost between €400 and €600 per month.
-Please note that these are average prices and actual costs may vary," wrote one member in Cadiz.
+Please note that these are average prices and actual costs may vary," said one expat in Cadiz.

 How do I meet people in Cadiz?